Shi-Raida/workstation/.agent-os/product/decisions.md

 ### Decision

-Agent OS will be positioned as an Ansible-based workstation automation platform focused on Linux development environments, prioritizing comprehensive automation coverage over cross-platform compatibility in initial phases.
+Stable-Bot will be positioned as an Ansible-based workstation automation platform focused on Linux development environments, prioritizing comprehensive automation coverage over cross-platform compatibility in initial phases.

 ### Context